 The majority of the buildings in the CARS focus area are tenements in multi-ownership.

-Funding is ring-fenced for four priority buildings –
+Grant fnding is ring-fenced for a number of priority buildings including:

 - 10-20 Longrow South